nearit/Android-UI-Bindings/README.md

         NEAR_PERMISSION_REQUEST);
 ```

-**Note**: The header image width will define the overall width of the dialog.
+**Note**: The header image width will define the overall width of the dialog, but still can't make it smaller than a set minimum.
 Please notice that images with wrong aspect-ratio can cause an unwanted layout distortion.
 The default header dimensions are: `width=300dp` and `height=110dp`.
 Please consider using the same dimensions.